DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-07-23-user-research-round-7-findings.md

 - Service requires schools to adopt new behaviours – e.g. schools tend to respond to provider requests and chasing rather than provide their capacity proactively; if schools do offer their capacity proactively, they would approach their existing providers before offering placements to others
 - ITT providers are not currently promoting use of the service – the providers we’ve spoken to in Leeds are content with their current ways of working and are concerned that this new approach could jeopardise their existing relationships with schools

-> “It’s difficult to give feedback on the actual platform when we're not fully using it… I personally think, for it to be used wholesale, it needs to be the go to and it's really hard to get a mindset shift… It’s security for everybody and there’s that nervousness that we can see other providers’ placements, they can see ours and I think it's a big mindset shift.”
+> "It’s difficult to give feedback on the actual platform when we're not fully using it… I personally think, for it to be used wholesale, it needs to be the go to and it's really hard to get a mindset shift… It’s security for everybody and there’s that nervousness that we can see other providers’ placements, they can see ours and I think it's a big mindset shift."

 ### Insight 2